 - f.
 Each county and intercounty medical examiner or assistant county and assistant intercounty medical examiner shall be: a licensed physician of recognized ability and in good standing in the State; be a graduate of a regularly chartered and legally constituted medical school or college; and possess such minimum training and experience requirements as are established by the Chief State Medical Examiner. - g.
-The county or intercounty medical examiner, subject to the approval of the governing body of the county or counties, may appoint and prescribe the duties of any assistant county or intercounty medical examiners and other personnel as the county or intercounty medical examiner deems necessary for the proper performance of the duties of the office.
+The county or intercounty medical examiner, subject to the approval of the governing body of the county or 2the governing bodies of the 2 counties 2, as applicable 2, may appoint and prescribe the duties of any assistant county or intercounty medical examiners and other personnel as the county or intercounty medical examiner deems necessary for the proper performance of the duties of the office.
 An assistant county or assistant intercounty medical examiner shall meet the qualifications for that position as provided for in this section. - h.
-The salaries and expenses incurred by the office of the county or intercounty medical examiner shall be included in the annual budget of the county or counties served by that office, and the governing body of the county or counties shall fix the compensation to be paid to the county or intercounty medical examiner and assistant medical examiners and other personnel of the office.
-The governing body of the county or counties shall consult standards adopted by the Chief State Medical Examiner with regard to funding for the staff, quarters, and equipment necessary for the performance of the duties of the office of the county or intercounty medical examiner.
-The budget for, and spending by, the office of the county or intercounty medical examiner shall: be subject to review by the Chief State Medical Examiner; be published and available to the public as part of the budget approved by the governing body of the county or counties; and include all direct and indirect costs associated with the operation of the medical examiner office.
+The salaries and expenses incurred by the office of the county or intercounty medical examiner shall be included in the annual budget of the county or counties served by that office, and the governing body of the county or 2the governing bodies of the 2 counties shall fix the compensation to be paid to the county or intercounty medical examiner and assistant medical examiners and other personnel of the office.
+The governing body of the county or 2the governing bodies of the 2 counties shall 2provide suitable quarters and equipment necessary for the performance of the duties of the county or intercounty medical examiner, and shall2 consult 2advisory2 standards adopted by the Chief State Medical Examiner with regard to funding for the staff, quarters, and equipment necessary for the performance of the duties of the office of the county or intercounty medical examiner.
+The budget for, and spending by, the office of the county or intercounty medical examiner shall: be 2[subject to] available for 2 review by the Chief State Medical Examiner; be published and available to the public as part of the budget approved by the governing body of the county or 2the governing bodies of the 2 counties; and include all direct and indirect costs associated with the operation of the medical examiner - i.
+Each county and intercounty medical examiner shall ensure compliance with the rules and regulations adopted by the Chief State Medical Examiner.

-- i.
-Each county and intercounty medical examiner shall ensure compliance with the rules and regulations adopted by the Chief State Medical Examiner. - j.
-The Chief State Medical Examiner may remove a county or intercounty medical examiner from office for cause, as set forth in this act, pending a hearing and final resolution.
-The Chief State Medical Examiner shall provide written notice of the removal to the governing body of the county or counties that appointed the county or intercounty medical examiner, as applicable, and to the county or intercounty medical examiner, immediately after making the removal official.
-A county or intercounty medical examiner removed under this provision shall be provided with notice of the charges against that person and afforded an opportunity for a hearing before an administrative law judge to contest the removal, which shall conform with the provisions applicable to such contested cases in this State as set forth in statute and regulation.
+1 j.
+The Chief State Medical Examiner may remove a county or 2 intercounty medical examiner from office for cause, as set forth in 3 this act, pending a hearing and final resolution 2, and in consultation with the governing body of the county or the governing bodies of 4 the counties that appointed the county or intercounty medical 5 examiner, as applicable2.
+The Chief State Medical Examiner shall 6 provide written notice of the removal to the governing body of the 7 county or 2the governing bodies of the 2 counties that appointed the 8 county or intercounty medical examiner, as applicable, and to the 9 10 county or intercounty medical examiner, immediately after making the removal official.
+A county or intercounty medical examiner 11 12 removed under this provision shall be provided with notice of the 13 charges against that person and afforded an opportunity for a 14 hearing before an administrative law judge to contest the removal, 15 which shall conform with the provisions applicable to such contested cases in this State as set forth in statute and regulation.
+16